 James has been Artistic Director of Royal and Derngate Theatres for eight celebrated years.
 Last season the venue reached more than 600,000 audiences nationwide, toured its Made in Northampton productions to over 100 venues across the UK and internationally, engaged 25,000 participants in its education programmes and transferred four plays to the West End, winning the Olivier Award for Best Family Show for its production of The Worst Witch.

 He is also a Trustee of Britain’s primary Black-led theatre company, Talawa, a Board Director of the Olympics legacy charity Spirit of 2012 and a Franco-British Young Leader, promoting greater cultural exchange with France.
+In January he was listed amongst the Stage 100 for his advocacy work and especially his “key role in highlighting the wider plight of regional theatre” during the Covid-19 pandemic.

 His productions at Royal & Derngate include the world premiere of The Pope by Anthony McCarten, subsequently adapted into the 2020 Oscar, Golden Globe and BAFTA nominated film The Two Popes; the world premiere of Arthur Miller’s The Hook (UK Theatre Award for Touring); Roy Williams’ Soul, which transferred to Hackney Empire; and the 2020 Olivier Award nominated Our Lady of Kibeho.
 The latter was James’s third collaboration with playwright Katori Hall since premiering her first play The Mountaintop, the surprise winner of the 2010 Olivier Award for Best New Play following its transfer to the West End.